 - Pay special attention to tracking mileage.
 If you drive, the mileage deduction will likely be your largest tax deduction.
 It’s important to carefully track your miles because the IRS requires a mileage log.
 Read the Mileage Deduction Guide for more information.

 - Review your driver dashboard.
 The dashboard contains important information that is generally not available elsewhere.
 Your annual income will be included here, as well as some of the tax deductions you qualify for.
-You’ll find the tolls and commissions that Uber and Lyft take out of your pay.
+You’ll find the tolls as well as commissions and fees that Uber and Lyft take out of your pay.

 What can be deducted?

 There are two categories of deductions that you can take, “operating expenses” and “vehicle expenses.”
 Vehicle expenses are those related to driving your car, including mileage, parking and tolls.
 Operating expenses are all other expenses, including Uber and Lyft fees and commissions, snacks for passengers, and cost of cell phone plans.

 Tax deductions must be expenses made purely for business reasons.
 If an expense also benefits you personally, only the portion attributed to your business is deductible.
 For example, you may have a cell phone that you use for driving about 25 percent of the time.
 In that case, you can deduct 25 percent of the phone bill as a tax deduction.

 There are two ways to deduct mileage.
 That will affect which expenses you can include.